cardillan/mindcode/doc/syntax/REMOTE-CALLS.markdown

 end;
 ```

 Function parameters may be input or output (as usual).
 An exported function is never inlined and can be declared neither `inline` nor `noinline`.
-Varags and `ref` parameters aren't supported.
+Varags, `ref` and `const` parameters aren't supported.
 Exported functions cannot be overloaded, although it is possible to overload an exported function with non-exported ones.
 Exported functions must not be recursive, but otherwise can be directly called by other functions in the same module, with only a very slight overhead over the standard out-of-line function call.

 All exported functions are active entry points for the compiler and thus are always included in the compiled code.